top of page

 • Assess the relationship between computers, data, and society from equity and social justice perspectives.

-• Analyze datasets using R.
+• Analyze public datasets using R.

 Detailed Description: